jacobtomlinson/website/content/posts/2023/2023-01-16-calver-regrets/index.md

 A common argument I see from folks in the PyData space against SemVer is that it isn't done well in our community and so we shouldn't bother.
 From time to time a minor or patch release will happen that breaks things, but in my opinion that's ok, mistakes happen.
 As long as the project issues a follow up patch release to revert the breakage it's not a huge issue.
 The important thing is that you are trying to stick to the semantics, and if a release does something unexpected it is a broken release.

 By releasing software that uses SemVer you are signaling to your community that you have some constraints.
-Depending on the types of changes you make you will signal that to them with the version number you release.
+Depending on the types of changes you make, you will signal that to them with the version number you release.
 If you regularly make major version bumps with breaking changes the community will not be happy about this and likely push back.

-In my opinion CalVer signals to your community that anything could happen at any time and that you have no interest in the effect that has on your users.
+In my opinion, CalVer signals to your community that anything could happen at any time and that you have no interest in the effect that has on your users.
 The project has been tested to be working on a given date, but it is an exercise for the user to figure out how much effort it would take for them to upgrade.
 I don't feel this is very respectful of users time and effort.

 ## Version schemes should be SemVer compliant